Applelo/vite-plugin-browser-sync/README.md

 ## vite-plugin-browser-sync options for BrowserSync

-This plugin overrides default options from BrowserSync to don't duplicate behavior already managed by ViteJS.
+This plugin overrides default options from BrowserSync to doesn't duplicate behavior already managed by ViteJS.

 | Option                                                                    | Why                                                                                   |
 | ------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |